 The Australian Government released the Princes Highway Corridor Strategy in November 2019, which considers the entire length of the highway across New South Wales, Victoria and South Australia.
-The strategy identified locations between Nowra and the Victorian Border as priorities for bridge upgrades and additional passing opportunities.
+The strategy identiﬁed locations between Nowra and the Victorian Border as priorities for road and bridge upgrades, additional passing opportunities and bypasses.

 The initiative is for a program of works to make the corridor safer, and more efficient and accessible.
 The Australian Government and NSW Government have committed funding towards the following components:

 - bypass of Moruya